MFR6340/theenglishextension.org/young-world-2/unit-3: A World of Color.md

 ### Do a Puzzle
 You can still get some culture and have fun while remaining in your living room.
-There's really no better way to become familiar with a work of art than to do a puzzle.
+There's really no better way to become familiar with a work of fine art than to do a puzzle.
-Sort by Fine Art, and
+Wentworth puzzles have options from Van Gogh, Renoir, Seurat, and many other

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NjIxNTgwMzgsLTY4MjY1NTIzLC0xMz
+eyJoaXN0b3J5IjpbLTY3Mjk5NTgzOSwtMTY2MjE1ODAzOCwtNj
-ExMDUzMTYzLDQ5NjgxNjI1LC05OTAwMzE3MDAsLTc2NzgxNjg0
+gyNjU1MjMsLTEzMTEwNTMxNjMsNDk2ODE2MjUsLTk5MDAzMTcw
-OSwtNjU3MzA2NTM1XX0=
+MCwtNzY3ODE2ODQ5LC02NTczMDY1MzVdfQ==
 -->